-After shutting off the engine, unscrew the garden hose connector from the fitting on the bottom cowling.
+Disconnect the garden hose connector from the fitting on the bottom cowling.

 - 1. Fitting

 - 2. Garden hose connector

-- 3. Garden hose adapter

-- Screw the garden hose adapter onto a garden hose, which is connected to a fresh water supply, and then connect it to the garden hose connector.
+- 2. Connect the garden hose to the garden hose connector.

-- With the engine off, turn on the water tap and let the water flush through the cooling passages for about 15 minutes.
-Turn off the water and disconnect the garden hose adapter from the garden hose connector. - 4.
-Reinstall the garden hose connector onto the fitting on the bottom cowling.
-Tighten the connector securely.
-NOTICE: Do not leave the garden hose connector loose on the bottom cowling fitting or let the hose hang free during normal operation.
-Water will leak out of the connector instead of cooling the engine, which can cause serious overheating.
-Be sure the connector is tightened securely on the fitting after flushing the engine.
-[ECM00542]
+- 1. Garden hose - 2.
+Garden hose adapter (commercially available) - 3.
+Garden hose connector - With the engine off, turn on the water supply and let the water flush through the cooling water passages for about 15 minutes. - Turn off the water supply, and then disconnect the garden hose from the garden hose connector. - Connect the garden hose connector to the fitting on the bottom cowling and tighten it securely.
+NOTICE: If the garden hose connector is not properly connected, cooling water can leak out and the engine can overheat during operation.
+[ECMODED]

-- When flushing the engine with the boat in the water, tilting up the outboard motor until it is completely out of the water will achieve better results. - F200, LF200, F225: For cooling system flushing instructions, see page 65.
+When flushing the cooling water passages with the boat in the water, tilting the outboard motor up until it is completely out of the water will achieve better results.